J-KC-Man/android-technical-task/README.md

 ## Part B - Add 2 new screens

 We now want to give some useful functionality to our users.
-To allow them to log into the app, view and edit their account.
+To allow them to log into the app, view and edit their account using our sandbox API.

 ### Screen 2 - User accounts screen
 This screen should be shown after the user has successfully logged in and should show have the following functionality: